 But what is a digital twin in manufacturing, by definition?

 The digital twin recreates physical objects, assets, and operations, allowing for timely and cost-effective optimization, process monitoring, improvement, and maintenance.
-The digital twin in manufacturing leverages the most recent operational data to create a fully-synchronized replica that the decision-makers can rely on.
+The digital twin in manufacturing uses current operational data to create a synchronized copy that executives can rely on.

 Read more: Digital Twin Development Benefits and Costs